r-walloner/mid360_driver/README.md

 # Mid-360 Driver

-This is an implementation of the Mid-360 driver, intended to serve as a replacement for [livox_ros_driver2](https://github.com/Livox-SDK/livox_ros_driver2).
+This is a containerized verion of the Mid-360 driver, intended to serve as a replacement for [livox_ros_driver2](https://github.com/Livox-SDK/livox_ros_driver2).

 It has the following features: